The impact of COVID-19 on hotel occupancy on the books

 There are possible green shoots for September and October, where pickup has increased by 2% and 3%, respectively, over the past month.
 Perhaps these green shoots will continue as the peak of coronavirus begins to flatten.

-At the time of writing, the highest business on the books sits in July, August and November, ranging from 27%-31%.
+At the time of writing, the highest occupancy on the books sits in July, August and November, ranging from 27%-31%.
 However, we are expecting further decreases in November following the postponement of the UN Climate Change Conference.
 So far, pickup decline has reached 5% in November, but there’s likely to be more severe decreases to follow.